AndLesav/nf_polynomial_roots/README.md

 If one execute a given bash script  ./Script.sh  without argument, some help will be printed, giving the number of parameters required and a quick description of all parameters (obligatory and optional).

+## How to replicate results and plots from the paper?

+### Heuristics : Section 4
+- Figure 1 : Use script "GaussianHeuristic.sh" (computations in Magma) then "plot_gaussian"
+- Figures 2 and 3 : Use "SpecLLL.sh" (computations in Magma & Pari/Gp) then "plot_spec_lll"
+- Precision from norm, figure 16 : Use "PrecisionEvaluation.sh" then "plot_prec_eval"
+- Norm evaluation, figure 4 : Use "NormEvaluation.sh" then "plot_norm_eval"

+### Absolute method : Section 5

 ### Summary of the directories from root